 The Hyperspectral Imager for the Coastal Ocean (HICO™) is an imaging spectrometer based on the PHILLS airborne imaging spectrometers.
 HICO is the first spaceborne imaging spectrometer designed to sample the coastal ocean.
 HICO samples selected coastal regions at 90 m with full spectral coverage (380 to 960 nm sampled at 5.7 nm) and a very high signal-to-noise ratio to resolve the complexity of the coastal ocean.
 HICO demonstrates coastal products including water clarity, bottom types, bathymetry and on-shore vegetation maps.
 Each year HICO collects approximately 2000 scenes from around the world.
 The current focus is on providing HICO data for scientific research on coastal zones and other regions around the world.
-To that end we have developed this website and we will make data available to registered HICO Data Users who wish to work with us as a team to exploit these data.

 For the first three years, HICO was sponsored by the Office of Naval Research as an Innovative Naval Prototype (INP); support is now provided by NASA's International Space Station (ISS) Program.

-HICO Status -
+HICO Status August 5, 2014

 HICO was developed by The Naval Research Laboratory (NRL) for the Office of Naval Research (ONR) as an Innovative Naval Prototype (INP).
-HICO exceeded all its objectives as an INP and continues to operate after 3 plus years.
+HICO exceeded all its objectives as an INP and continues to operate after almost 5 years.
 ONR also supported the first three years of operations including the development and operation of the HICO website at Oregon State University (OSU).
 This ONR support ended in December 2012.